Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              The maximum number of messages to buffer on the send path before messages are dropped.
                                Default: `4096`
+      --wgp, --writergrouppartitions, --DefaultWriterGroupPartitionCount=VALUE
+                             The number of partitions to split the writer group into.
+Each partition represents a data flow to the transport sink.
+The partition is selected by topic hash.
-  -t, --dmt, --defaultmessagetransport, --DefaultTransport=VALUE
+                               Default: `0` (partitioning is disabled) -t, --dmt, --defaultmessagetransport, --DefaultTransport=VALUE
                              The desired transport to use to publish network messages with.